Videojs - Thumbs over progressbar

 Display thumbnails over progressbar

-One of the built-in features of the Nuevo plugin is the option to display preview thumbnails over the progress bar when you hover over it with your mouse.
 The player itself cannot extract thumbnails from video through Jacascript.
-Our plugin uses a sprite image file consisting of multiple, same-size thumbnails tiled one after another, either vertically or horizontally.
+Nuevo thumbnails plugin makes use of the ready sprite image file consisting of multiple, same-size thumbnails tiled one after another, either vertically or horizontally.

-Thumbnails must be extracted from the entire video length in exactly the same time intervals.
-To show thumbnails over the progressbar you need to define the URL of the sprite image.
+Thumbnails must be extracted from the entire video length at exactly the same time intervals.
+To show thumbnails over the progress bar, you need to define the URL of the sprite image.
 Below, you can see the options available to set for the thumbs display over the progress bar.

 • slideImage (required) - URL of the sprite image file.